Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Proposed FAB Scheme

 We now show that $A$ cannot link two pseudonyms in different realms to the same $x_b$.
-Let $B$ be an adversary playing a Key Indistinguishability game for the pseudo-random function $\operatorname{PRF}$, that acts as a wrapper for $A$. $B$ will simulate the Challenger for $A$’s game and execute all queries involved in it.
+Let $B$ be an adversary playing a Key Indistinguishability game for the pseudo-random function $\operatorname{PRF}$, that acts as a wrapper for $A$.
 Whenever $B$ would execute $PRF$, it instead queries its challenger. $B$ does not generate $cred_0,cred_1$ as they are not needed for the simulated zk-SNARK proofs.
 Eventually, $A$ outputs $b'$ and $B$ forwards it to its challenger.
 Clearly, if $A$ succeeds, then $B$ would also win the Key Indistinguishability game.
 As $\operatorname{PRF}$ is assumed to be secure, $A$ cannot obtain any information about the $x_b$ used and thus wins with negligible probability. \end{proof}

 \begin{theorem} If $\operatorname{PRF}$ is a secure pseudo-random function and $AC$ is a correct accumulator, then the proposed FAB scheme provides Non-frameability. \end{theorem}